stulp/dmpbbo/tutorial/dynamicalsystems.md

 ![alt text](formulae/form_77.png "$ \left[ \begin{array}{l} \dot{y} \\ \dot{z} \end{array} \right] = \left[ \begin{array}{l} z \\ (-ky -cz)/m \end{array} \right] $")

 With this rewrite, the left term contains only first order derivatives, and the right term does not contain any derivatives.
 This is thus a first order system.
-Integrating such an expanded system is done just as one would integrate a dynamical system with a multi-dimensional state:
+Integrating such an expanded system is done just as one would integrate a dynamical system with a multi-dimensional state.

+# Up Next

+The next tutorials to go to would be:
+* <a href="dmp.md">Dynamical Movement Primitives</a> (if you already know about function approximation)
+* <a href="functionapproximators.md">Function Approximation</a> (if you don't)